No. 45 Squadron RAF: First World War

 During the course of the war, some thirty flying aces served in the squadron's ranks.
 They included future Air Vice-Marshal Matthew Frew, Cedric Howell, Geoffrey Hornblower Cock, future Air Commodore Raymond Brownell, John C. B. Firth, Kenneth Barbour Montgomery, Mansell Richard James, Norman Macmillan, Peter Carpenter, Richard Jeffries Dawes, Norman Cyril Jones, Ernest Masters, Henry Moody, Thomas F. Williams, William Wright, James Dewhirst, James Belgrave, Edward Clarke, Alfred Haines, Thomas M. Harries, Alan Rice-Oxley, Earl Hand, Arthur Harris, Charles Gray Catto, John Pinder, and future Group Captain Sidney Cottle.

 Inter-war period

 The squadron returned to England in February 1919 and disbanded in December 1919.
 In April 1921 it reformed at RAF Helwan, Egypt.
 Assigned Vickers Vernon bomber-transports, the unit provided troop transportation and ground support and mail services throughout the Middle East, notably in support of anti-rebel operations in Iraq and Palestine.
 The unit transitioned to DH9As in 1927, to Fairey IIIs in 1929 and to Fairey Gordons in 1935.
 At some point the unit adopted the nickname "The Flying Camels".
 The Squadron Badge is a winged camel, approved by King Edward VIII in October 1936.
 The badge and nickname derive from the Sopwith used by the unit in World War I and its long service in the Middle East.

+Between 16 May 1922 and 17 January 1927, No. 45 Squadron was equipped with the Vickers Vernon and based at RAF Hinaidi in the southern suburbs of Baghdad.
+RAF Hinaidi had been the centre of operations for all British forces in Iraq since April 1921.
+During the time that No. 45 Squadron was based at RAF Hinaidi, nine members of the squadron lost their lives in the service of their country and were buried at the Hinaidi RAF Peace Cemetery (later renamed Ma'Asker Al Raschid RAF Cemetery) which was located on the southern perimeter of the RAF Hinaidi cantonment.
+With the cemetery neglected for decades by the Commonwealth War Graves Commission, none of the No. 45 Squadron headstones has survived out of the total of 300 burials at Ma’Asker.
+The last two men killed from No. 45 Squadron were in a Vickers Vernon ambulance when it crashed taking off from RAF Hinaidi.